tanaikech/Google-Apps-Script-Library-Database/README.md

 # Update History

+- v1.1.0 (May 4, 2025)

+  1. Major UI/UX enhancement:
+     - Responsive design for better mobile experience
+     - Modern UI with Google Material Design inspired styling
+     - Improved accessibility with ARIA labels and semantic HTML
+     - Better error handling and loading states
+     - Updated dependencies to latest versions

+- v1.0.2 (February 1, 2022)

+  1. I noticed that the sheet ID of sheet of Andrew Roberts had been changed.
+So I used the sheet name of "Libraries" instead of the sheet ID.

-- v1.0.0b (February 17, 2020)
+- v1.0.1 (May 26, 2020)

-  1. Initial release as a sample.
+  1. Added the duplicate checker.

 - v1.0.0 (March 12, 2020)

   1. An application for searching GAS libraries from the database was completed.
 By this, [the script is published](https://github.com/tanaikech/Google-Apps-Script-Library-Database/blob/master/searchApp.html).

-- v1.0.1 (May 26, 2020)

-  1. Added the duplicate checker.

-- v1.0.2 (February 1, 2022)
+- v1.0.0b (February 17, 2020)

-	1. I noticed that the sheet ID of sheet of Andrew Roberts had been changed.
-So I used the sheet name of "Libraries" instead of the sheet ID.
+  1. Initial release as a sample.

 [TOP](#top)